Meet the Governors

 I joined the governors in order to be able to do my small part to help the school maintain and drive forwards its high standards of learning and support for its pupils.
-As a teacher myself and mum of 2 under 5s, I understand that we all want the best education and opportunities for our children, and I believe Churwell Primary is a place well equipped to offer these.
+As a teacher myself and mum of 2 who attend the school, I understand that we all want the best education and opportunities for our children, and I believe Churwell Primary is a place well equipped to offer these.

 Gareth Cleasby – Co-Opted Governor